 The 10th Amendment to the United States Constitution gives powers to the states which are not specifically given to the federal government.

 In 1902, the United States Supreme Court held that a state can enact and enforce public health orders pursuant to their authority derived from the 10th Amendment.
-Thus the 10th Amendment gives states the authority to take actions in public health emergencies.
+Thus the 10th Amendment gives states the authority to take action in public health emergencies.

 Alabama Law To Know: Alabama Code Section 22-3-5(2)